allenwux/perfworkloadsearch/readme.md

 Open the [demo](http://localhost:3000/)

-## Option 2: To start and build the docker image, run:
+## Option 2: To build and run the docker image, run:
 ```bash
 docker build -t perfworkloadsearch:latest .